LaShawnSykes/Group1-Project3/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page]((https://github.com/LaShawnSykes/Group1-Project3) if you want to contribute.
+Feel free to check - [Issues](../../issues)

+if you want to contribute.

 ## License